ahriman21/PSQL-postgresql/README.md

 ```

-* change password of current user :
+* change password of user :
 ```
 \password   "user name";
 ```

-* change password of another user :
 ```
 ALTER   ROLE/USER   'username'   WITH   PASSWORD  'new password';
 ```